jwcomp4/Election_Analysis/README.md

 ## Overview of the Election Audit

-- This election audit helps to certify the results for an congressional election in Colorado.
+- This election audit helps to certify the results for a congressional election in Colorado.
 While Excel is capable of anlyzing tabular data such as this voting data, using Python will allow us to automate the process and use a refactored version of this code to audit and certify other elections.

 - In this challenge, I am developing a Python script that will print the following data to the terminal:
     - Total Votes